ml-archive/blog/source/our-stacks/back-end/index.md

  - [PHP unit](https://phpunit.de/) - Unit testing
  - [Dingo](https://github.com/dingo/api) - Build awesome APIs easier for Laravel
  - [Ide helper](https://github.com/barryvdh/laravel-ide-helper) - Easy way to get @property attributes on models and your facades linked to the repositories.
 Auto complete is your friend
- - [Debug](https://github.com/orchestral/debug) - A really sweet library for monitoring you SQL queries and make better performance for our apps
+ - [Debug](https://github.com/orchestral/debug) - A really sweet library for monitoring you SQL queries and improving performance for our apps
  - [Cors](https://github.com/barryvdh/laravel-cors) - Easy CORS integration
  - [Excel](https://github.com/Maatwebsite/Laravel-Excel) - Awesome library for import/export xls/csv files

 ### Open source
-The backend team in Nodes have some packages we have created to ease our daily work.
+The backend team in Nodes has some packages we have created to ease our daily work.
 We don't want to spend time on building the same thing over and over.
-And it's borring!
+And it's boring!
 [Nodes-PHP](https://github.com/orgs/nodes-php/)

  - Backend